mit-ll/spacegym-kspdg/README.md

 1313515906
 ```

-This results file will then be sent to the authentication and scoreboard server for official ranking in the KSPDG Challenge
+This results file will then be sent to the authentication and scoreboard server for official ranking in the KSPDG Challenge.

-_DETAILS ON THIS PROCESS ARE FORTHCOMING_
+_INSTRUCTIONS FOR UPLOADING RESULTS TO COMPETITION SCOREBOARD HAVE BEEN EMAILED TO PARTICIPANTS_

 ------------